Skip to main content

 Frequently Asked Questions

-Dark Fall 2: Lights Out is a role playing game with horror theme.
+Dark Fall 2: Lights Out is a role playing game with horror and mystery themes.

 Dark Fall 2: Lights Out is available on PC and Windows.